dtalmy/growth_curves/README.md

 # growth_curves
-developing software for fitting dynamic models to lab growth curves
+modular approach to fitting lab growth curves to data

 simple use case:

 After cloning the repo, cd to /growth_curves/src/ and run

-python model_selection.py
+python test_models_algv.py

-The script will run model fitting on two datasets in /growth_curves/data/algv/ and save a pdf with output to /growth_curves/figures/Model_tester.pdf
+The script will run model fitting on one sample dataset and save a pdf with output to /growth_curves/figures/Model_tester.pdf